GSA/pdf-filler/views/index.md

 Running
 -------

+**Prior to running, copy .env.template to .env.development and .env.testing.
+Update exported variables as appropriate.
+AWS variables are required for remote storage to properly function**

 To run, simply run the command `ruby app.rb` from the project's directory.
 The service will be exposed on port `4567` by default.

 You can freely use PDF Filler as a web service.
 But if you'd like to grab the source code and host it locally, it's actually pretty easy.